 Of all the castles in North Wales, Dinas Bran is the most shrouded in myth and legend.
 One tale tells of a Norman knight who resolved to stay at the castle overnight after hearing no one else ever had for fear of the evil spirits said to dwell within it.
 The story goes that the fall of darkness ushered a raging storm from which emerged a mace-wielding giant.
 Armed with his shield, sword and cross, the knight defeated the giant, who, mortally wounded, revealed the existence of a great buried horde of swan, peacock and horse idols along with a huge golden ox, but took the secret of its location to the grave.

-Gwrych Castle stands amidst a forest overlooking the wild coast of the Irish Sea.
-The site has long been occupied by a succession of older castles and manors, the first of which the Normans built there 900 years ago.
-The present-day hillside drape of turrets and towers dates to the 1820s and is the first of numerous reimagined gothic castles built across Europe with the essentially unlimited wealth of 19th-century nouveau-nobility industrialists.
-Chivalry was resurrected at Gwrych too when during the Second World War the castle became a refuge for 200 Jewish refugees.
+Gwrych Castle stands in a forest overlooking the Irish Sea.
+The site has been occupied by a long succession of older castles and manors, the first of which the Normans built 900 years ago.
+The present-day hillside drape of turrets and towers dates to the 1820s and is the first of many neo-gothic castles built across Europe with the all but unlimited wealth of the 19th-century’s nouveau-nobility industrialists.
+Chivalry was resurrected at Gwrych too during the Second World War, during which the castle provided refuge for 200 Jewish refugees.

-During its prime the building included 28 bedrooms, two halls, an oak study, 19 towers and its pièce de resistance: a magnificent 52-step marble staircase.
+During its prime, the building contained 28 bedrooms, two halls, an oak study, 19 towers and its pièce de resistance: a magnificent 52-step marble staircase.
 Sadly, today, neglect, looters and the elements have ravaged Gwrych’s former grandeur.
 But even in its current state of dilapidation, Gwrych retains the power to enchant.

 In 2018 the castle passed into the ownership of the Gwrych Castle Preservation Trust – a network of volunteers and philanthropists dedicated to restoring Gwrych to its glittering former glory.

 Inspired to visit these castles in North Wales?
-Base your Welsh castle exploring adventure in our peaceful rental holiday cottage.
+Base your trip in our peaceful holiday cottage.

-Want to own a Welsh mountain miniature holiday castle of your own?
+Want to own a little Welsh castle of your own?
 Have a look at our holiday homes for sale in North Wales.